JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 1. `:core:data`
 2. `:core:data-testing`
-4. `:core:domain`
+3. `:core:domain`
-5. `:core:domain-testing`
+4. `:core:domain-testing`
-1. `:core:designsystem` — while it doesn't have module dependencies, this is a UI helper module, so we tackle it only when we're ready to move UI code into a shared module.
+5. `:core:designsystem` — while it doesn't have module dependencies, this is a UI helper module, so we tackle it only when we're ready to move UI code into a shared module.

-### Migrate :core:data

-#### Configure :core:data and migrate database code
+### Configure :core:data and migrate database code

 Jetcaster uses [Room](https://developer.android.com/training/data-storage/room) as the database library.
 Since Room is multiplatform starting with version 2.7.0,